 The possibilities include:

 - little change because the UK still has to apply most EU environmental laws.
-This would be the case if the UK were to join the European Economic Area (this is sometimes referred to as 'soft Brexit').
-To do this, it would first need to re-join the European Free Trade Area.
+This would be the case if the UK were to stay within the European Economic Area (this is sometimes referred to as 'soft Brexit').
 The UK would have little influence over the content of new EU environmental laws.
 This is because only EU member states can vote on proposals in the European Council and Parliament.
 Certain existing EU laws would cease to apply, including the Birds and Habitats Directives, Bathing Water Directive and relevant controls under the Common Agricultural Policy and Common Fisheries Policy.
 Decisions would need to be taken about what to do with our domestic laws and policies in those areas.